Agriculture in Costa Rica

 differ in agricultural crops and techniques.
-The main exports include: bananas, pineapples, coffee, sugar, rice, vegetables, tropical fruits, ornamental plants, corn, potatoes and palm oil.
+The main exports include bananas, pineapples, coffee, sugar, rice, vegetables, tropical fruits, ornamental plants, corn, potatoes and palm oil.

 Almost 10% of Costa Rica's land use is devoted to agriculture.
 21% of its land is irrigated mainly with surface water.
 Development and economic growth within the country is due to hastened agricultural-export production.
-Costa Rican farmers and multinational corporations within Costa Rica practice two primary methods of farming: Plantation agriculture which includes practices by global companies such as Dole, Chiquita, Del Monte, etc. and sustainable/permaculture.
+Costa Rican farmers and multinational corporations within Costa Rica practice two primary methods of farming: plantation agriculture, which includes practices by global companies such as Dole, Chiquita, Del Monte, and sustainable agriculture/permaculture.
 There are also numerous indigenous communities that practice subsistence farming techniques.

 Climate

 According to the Koppen Climate classification, Costa Rica is considered a tropical-mesothermal climate.
 The country lies at 10° 0' 0" N / 84° 0' 0" W, causing year-round tropical weather.
 Average yearly rainfall varies greatly depending on location and altitude.
 For example, the lowlands generally have more of a dry climate than the highlands, which is generally a misty-foggy climate throughout the year.

 Costa Rica has two seasons: a dry season, which is called verano (which translates to summer) and a rainy season, which Costa Ricans call invierno (meaning winter).
 The dry season begins in December and ends in May, while the rainy season runs from May to November.
-Costa Rica has very tropical climates.
+Costa Rica has a very tropical climate.

 History

 The history of Costa Rica dates back about 3,000 years.
-Archeological evidence indicates that people were living and growing maize during the time of the Curre´ archaeological phase (1500–300 BC).
+Archeological evidence indicates that people were living and growing maize during the time of the Curré archaeological phase (1500–300 BC).
 Fluctuations in pollen types and profusion of charcoal suggest that the intensity of human impact varied over this period.

 The country's name 'Costa Rica' translates to 'Rich Coast' because the first settlers to come across the country (Christopher Columbus; although the country was inhabited by indigenous well before) believed it to hold quantities of gold based on observations of indigenous inhabitants.
 The rolling mountains and dense jungles were full of biologic diversity but eventually the original belief that Costa Rica was a gold rich country was proved to be wrong.

 During the 19th century, coffee and banana cultivation brought some wealth to Costa Rica which resulted in class differentiation.
 The economy of Costa Rica was considered impoverished until the introduction of coffee in the 1820s.
 Small farmers were important in the production of coffee but even then wealth from the cash crop was in the hands of the elite.

-The Great Banana Strike of 1934, against the United Fruit Company was an important step that would eventually lead to the formation of effective Trade unions in Costa Rica since the company was required to sign a collective agreement with its workers in 1938.
+The Great Banana Strike of 1934, against the United Fruit Company was an important step which eventually led to the formation of effective trade unions in Costa Rica, since the company was required to sign a collective agreement with its workers in 1938.